data-liberation-project/texas-maerts-scraper/README.md

 Our process is as follows:

-1. Compile a list of Regulated Entity Names and RNs by searching [TCEQ’s Regulated Entity Search](https://www15.tceq.texas.gov/crpub/index.cfm?fuseaction=regent.RNSearch) database, using all of Texas’ counties and zip codes as search criteria.
-2. For each RN, scrape the TCEQ’s document portal for “new source review permit” PDFs.
+1. Accept a user-inputted zip code to query the Texas Commission on Environmental Quality (TCEQ) database for relevant Air New Source Permits.

+2. Download the corresponding permit documents (typically PDFs) directly from the TCEQ portal.

-3. Extract the MAERT from the PDFs as standardized, structured data.
+3. Extract the Maximum Allowable Emissions Rate Tables (MAERTs) from the downloaded permits and convert them into standardized, structured CSV files.

-### What data are you providing?

-We have provided three resources:

-- data/combined_entities.csv
-    - This is a list of all Regulated Entity Names, RNs, and other metadata as of the last scrape date, created from the first step of the process.
-- data/MAERT_lookup.csv
-    - This file is a lookup table for all scraped MAERTs in data/MAERT.
-Note: A Regulated Entity may have multiple MAERTs (e.g., a business or individual may apply for air permits multiple times), and a RN may have multiple MAERTs (e.g., a site could have several associated air permits).
-- data/final.csv.zip
-    - This file is the output of the MAERT extraction process, compressed due to Github’s [large file storage limitations](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github).
-It contains all MAERTs for the scraped RNs, standardized into a single, large table.

 ### What potential uses are there for this data?
-These datasets can help answer important questions about air pollution, regulation, and environmental impacts in Texas.
+The data from this tool can help answer important questions about air pollution, regulation, and environmental impacts in Texas.
 These are a few ideas for how it might be used.
-If you end up working with this data, the Data Liberation Project would love to hear from you!
+If you end up working with this tool, the Data Liberation Project would love to hear from you!

-**Environmental Justice & Public Health**: Who is most exposed to pollution — and where?
+**Environmental Justice & Public Health**:
+- Who is most exposed to pollution — and where?
 - Map permitted emission limits alongside demographic data (like race, income, or health outcomes).
 - Identify neighborhoods with especially high concentrations of permitted pollution.